autogluon/autogluon-rag/src/agrag/modules/generator/README.md

 ```

 #### `generator_model_platform_args` structure
-If you are using `huggingface` platform, the arguments must be structured as:
+If you are using `openai` platform, the arguments must be structured as:
   ```python
   generator_model_platform_args = {
       "gpt_generate_params": {}, #Additional parameters to pass to the OpenAI GPT model's `create` method.